 But very few business owners realize there are seventy-five factors that feed into five other D&B scores, any of which can boost your progress a whole lot faster.

 Overall, the business credit report encompasses a massive amount of data.
 Compiled from a vast array of sources, that data feeds comprehensive algorithms that determine the age, location, size, and creditworthiness of a business.
 If a lack of viable information is presented, generic data will generate base scores, doing little to represent the true ability of a business.
 To boost the below scores into a better position, you need to boost the data that feeds the process.

 D&B’s Predictive Indicators

 The D&B Rating is a very basic indicator of the size and strength of your company.
-If you provide D&B with your most recent financial statements or tax returns, your company will be represented with a ranking based upon your financial strength, debt to income ratios, and overall composite credit appraisal.
-If you choose not to provide financial data, your company will be sized according to how many employees you have and the overall composite credit appraisal.
+If you provide D&B with your most recent financial statements or tax returns, your company will be represented with a ranking based upon your financial strength and overall composite credit appraisal.
+If you choose not to provide financial data, your score will be based according to how many employees you have and the overall composite credit appraisal.
 While businesses are not required to provide financials unless they are publicly traded, many small businesses find this is an easy way to boost an otherwise underperforming rating.
 If you want to submit your financial statements to D&B, you can do so through the free D-U-N-S Manager or by submitting a support ticket here: https://support.dnb.com/?prod=financials

 LESSON: If you are a small business who has yet to accomplish a solid business credit profile, or if you have struggled to achieve credit based solely upon the merit of your company, look to the scores in your business credit profile to see if there is a way to boost your business to the next level and get you to your goals faster.
 Feel free to contact us if you have any questions or would like some free information.